hoangvvo/llm-sdk/sdk-js/README.md

 ### To 0.3.0

+- **OpenAI Strict**.
+Response format and function calling schema now forces [`strict` mode](https://platform.openai.com/docs/guides/structured-outputs).
+The option to opt-in to strict mode has been removed.
 - **ESM Only**.
 The library is now ESM-only.
 CommonJS is no longer supported.
 You can continue using the library in CommonJS environment by [using the latest Node.js version](https://nodejs.org/api/modules.html#loading-ecmascript-modules-using-require).
 - **Tool result content.** Rename `result` to `content`.
 Tool result content is now an array of `Part` instead of an object to support Anthropic support for multi-modal tool result.

 ### To 0.2.0